 Shrimp Cakes for Dinner with Friends

 Try these savoury, irresistible shrimp cakes with a gingery-lime mayonnaise and salad.
-With a little advanced preparation, they come together very quickly and, before you know it, an excellent light supper is on the table.
+With a little advanced preparation, they come together very quickly, and before you know it, an excellent light supper is on the table.
 On this particular evening, we shared the meal virtually with friends across the country.
-Through the magic of Zoom, we cooked and ate dinner with Towny and Susan in Portsmouth (New Hampshire), with Emily and Matt in Asheville (North Carolina), and Aida and Hannah in Chicago (Illinois).
-I sent everyone the recipe, equipment needs, and how to prepare the mise-en-place to help with meal prep flow.
+Through the magic of Zoom, we cooked and ate dinner with Towny and Susan in Portsmouth (New Hampshire), with Emily and Matt in Asheville (North Carolina), and with Aida and Hannah in Chicago (Illinois).
+I sent everyone the recipe, equipment needed, and how to prepare the mise-en-place to help with the meal prep flow.

 Shrimp Cakes with Lime-Ginger Mayonnaise

 - 1 large Egg

 - 1 Lime for zest